thatoldfarm/qeac/README.md

 ---

-## NOTE: This method is similar to the one used in some of the AI kernels found [here](https://github.com/thatoldfarm/system-prompt) but meant to be a standalone proof without having to use a Torus or Quantum Lock State to find the QEAC(s) in pi.
+# NOTE: This method is similar to the one used in some of the AI kernels found [here](https://github.com/thatoldfarm/system-prompt) but meant to be a standalone proof without having to use a Torus or Quantum Lock State to find the QEAC(s) in pi.

+---

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/thatoldfarm/qeac/blob/main/LICENSE) file for details.